-A supervised writing experience which provides the opportunity to extend the depth and professionalism of research.
+A supervised writing experience which provides the opportunity to extend the depth and professionalism of research, which began in HHP 5000.

 HHP 5950 Research Paper (3)

 HHP 5990 Thesis (6)

 HHP 5991 Research Requirement Completion (1)

 For students not fulfilling graduate school research literacy requirement within one year after completion of course work.
 Enrollment required each subsequent semester.
 Tuition and fees for one credit hour must be paid every semester until research requirement is met.